Speed-the-Plow: Act I

-Fox is beside himself about the big break he has gotten, which could finally make him both rich and a player in Hollywood after years of toiling in obscurity.
-He requests coffee and Gould asks his secretary to get some.
-As they wait, Gould tells Fox about a book he has been asked to give a "courtesy read" to, meaning that it is not seriously being considered to be made into a film because the author is "an Eastern sissy writer".
-Gould's secretary, Karen, arrives with the coffee and the two men ebulliently chat with her about the movie business and their experiences related to it.
-Karen is only temporarily filling in for Gould's regular secretary and is new to Hollywood.
-Gould asks her to make lunch reservations for them and she leaves.
+The play begins in the office of Hollywood producer Bobby Gould.
+Gould's longtime associate, Charlie Fox, has arrived with important news: movie star Doug Brown is interested in making a movie Fox had sent his way some time ago.
+Gould tells Fox about a book he has been asked to give a "courtesy read" to, meaning that it is not seriously being considered to be made into a film.
+Gould's secretary, Karen, arrives with coffee and the two men chat with her about the movie business.

-After she's gone, Fox comments on Karen, teasing him about trying to seduce her.
+After Karen leaves, Fox teases Gould that he is attempting to seduce Karen.
 He thinks that Karen is neither a "floozy" nor an ambitious girl trying to sleep her way up the Hollywood ladder, so it would be hard for Gould to bed her.
 Gould thinks he can and the two make a five hundred dollar wager to that effect.
 Fox leaves, soon to be seeing Gould at their lunch appointment.

 Karen returns to discuss the lunch reservation.
-Gould asks her to sit and begins to tell her about the movie business.
-He tells her about the book he has been giving a "courtesy read".
-Uncorrupted and naïve, she asks why he is so sure there is no hope for the book.
-Gould offers Karen a chance to take part in the process by reading the book and delivering to him her opinion of it to him that night at his home.
-As she leaves, Gould asks her to tell Fox that "he owes me five hundred bucks".
+Gould tells her about the book he has been giving a "courtesy read".
+He offers Karen a chance to take part in the process by reading the book and delivering to him her opinion of it to him that night at his home.

 Act II

-That night, at Gould's apartment, Karen delivers a glowing report on the book, a story about the apocalyptic effects of radiation.
-As he is seducing her, Gould speaks warmly toward her, offering to bring her under his wing at the studio.
-Karen says she wants to work on the film adaptation of the book.
+That night, at Gould's apartment, Karen delivers a glowing report on the book, saying she wants to work on the film adaptation.
 Gould says that even if the book is good, it won't make a successful Hollywood movie.
-Karen admonishes him for simply perpetuating the standard Hollywood formula instead of taking a creative risk.
-When Gould protests, Karen says that she knows Gould invited her to his place in order to sleep with her and aggressively starts to seduce him into taking her to bed, and into pitching the book instead of the Doug Brown film.
+Karen admonishes him for perpetuating the standard Hollywood formula instead of taking a creative risk.
+Karen says that she knows Gould invited her to his place in order to sleep with her and starts to seduce him into taking her to bed, and into pitching the book instead of the Doug Brown film.